eaprelsky/infodynamics/book/01_the_lightning_bolt_moment.md

 In that moment, something incredible happened.

-**I realized he wasn't just describing energy flow in the human body.
-He was describing information flow in human minds—and potentially in AI systems too.**
+**I realized he might not just be describing energy flow in the human body.
+He could be describing patterns that appear in information flow through human minds—and potentially in AI systems too.**

 ## The Eureka Moment

-Standing there in horse stance, I saw it clearly:
+Standing there in horse stance, I had what felt like a clear insight:

-**Information flows through minds exactly like energy flows through bodies, exactly like electricity flows through circuits.**
+**Information might flow through minds in patterns remarkably similar to how energy flows through bodies, or electricity flows through circuits.**

 Think about it:
 - Information (like qi, like electricity) follows the path of least resistance